China's Fosun says willing to provide BioNTech vaccines to Taiwan

 BioNTech said in February it planned to provide the vaccine to Taiwan, but has not provided further details and declined to comment on the progress of talks in a statement to Reuters this week.

-Taiwan has received only around 700,000 vaccine doses to date, all from AstraZeneca Plc (AZN.L), and those are rapidly running out as it steps up vaccinations during a spike in domestic infections. read more
+Taiwan has received only around 700,000 vaccine doses to date, all from AstraZeneca Plc, and those are rapidly running out as it steps up vaccinations during a spike in domestic infections.

-Taiwan has millions more doses on order, including from Moderna Inc (MRNA.O), but like many other parts of the world has faced delivery delays due to global shortages.
+Taiwan has millions more doses on order, including from Moderna Inc, but like many other parts of the world has faced delivery delays due to global shortages.

+Reporting by Beijing newsroom; Writing by Ben Blanchard; Editing by Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.